Max17777/onlybundlr/README.md

 In this developer quest, we'll build OnlyBundlr, a web3 social app for the creator economy.
 Inspired by wildly successful platforms like OnlyFans and Patreon, we'll build a social network where creators can create a profile and set a fee required to follow them.
 Creators can post text and images to their feed, which only paid followers can view.
 For people following creators, we'll present a curated feed showing posts from people they pay to follow only.

 Finally, we'll show how Lens+Bundlr puts creators in control of their data.
 We'll show how the profile you build, including your content and followers, is totally portable.
 A creator could easily build up a large profile on OnlyBundlr, and then take that profile and move it elsewhere.
 Creators building on Lens+Bundlr are never at risk of being de-platformed, or even of suffering when a social network goes out of business.
-As Lens is built on top of smart contracts on the Polygon blockchain, and Bundlr is built on top of Arweave, the permanence of both guarantee your content will be retrievable forever.
+With OnlyBundlr we'll use Bundlr to store posts on Arweave, where your content is guaranteed to be there forever.
+Lens protocol is built on top of smart contracts on the Polygon blockchain which has similar guarantees of permanence.
+The permanence of both combine to guarantee your content will be there forever.
 As both Polygon and Arweave are decentralized, your data is also censorship resistant.

 ### Outcomes